 LTE, sometimes known as 4G LTE, is a type of 4G technology.
 Short for "Long Term Evolution", it's slower than "true" 4G, but significantly faster than 3G, which originally had data rates measured in kilobits per second, rather than megabits per second.

-To illustrate the difference, Opensignal found in April 2019 that the fastest 4G network in the UK was EE with a download speed of 32.5Mbit/s.
-While this leaves the fastest 3G download speeds in the dust (8Mbit/s from Three), it's significantly less than the ITU-R standard.
+To illustrate the difference, Opensignal found in April 2020 that the fastest 4G network in the UK was EE with a download speed of 39Mb/sec.
+While this leaves the fastest 3G download speeds in the dust (17.3Mb/sec from O2), it's significantly less than the ITU-R standard.

-So how come LTE has come to be known as 4G, not just in the UK but most other countries as well?
+So how has LTE come to be known as 4G, not just in the UK but most other countries as well?
 In short, it's down to marketing.
 Other naming conventions like 3.5G, for example, don't show a clear progression and as shown above, LTE really is a leap from 3G.
-With nobody at a national or international level to say LTE can't be called 4G, since ITU-R has no power to do so and in the UK only advertised speeds are regulated, mobile operators decided simply to declare their new faster mobile services to be fourth generation.
+With nobody at a national or international level to say LTE can't be called 4G, since ITU-R has no enforcement powere and in the UK only advertised speeds are regulated, mobile operators decided simply to declare their new faster mobile services to be fourth generation.

 What is MIMO?

-MIMO stands for multiple-input and multiple-output and is a method for increasing the bandwidth of a radio connection which any form of mobile telecommunications technology, including 4G and LTE, is.
+MIMO stands for multiple-input and multiple-output and is a method for increasing the bandwidth of a radio connection, which any form of mobile telecommunications technology is, including 4G and LTE.